 The primeval tradition of all mankind

-The books of Exodus, Leviticus, Numbers and Deuteronomy set out not only the moral, ritual and social code that was to govern the nation but the historical circumstances in which they were given it.
-In contrast to the history of all other nations, the law was in place before they had any land of their own, let alone any form of government.
-The law was communicated primarily by word of mouth (Deut 4:14, 6:7), but to keep it from getting corrupted, written documentation was also necessary.
-Moses finished writing Deuteronomy just before his death (Deut 31:24ff) and of course there must have been others who could read what he had written.
+The books of Exodus, Leviticus, Numbers and Deuteronomy set out the moral, ritual and social code that was to govern the embryonic nation and the circumstances in which they were given it.
+The code was communicated by word of mouth, then written down.
+Moses finished writing the fifth book just before his death (Deut 31:24ff) and of course others must have been able to read what he had written, not to mention those who assisted when he took a census.
 Moses’ successor, Joshua, was literate.
 After conquering the land, he erected an altar on Mount Ebal in the north of Canaan, covered the stones with plaster and inscribed them with the law (Deut 27:1–8, Jos 8:32).
-Again, the words must have been in the alphabetic script.
+Again the words must have been in the alphabetic script.
 Later he sent out men to write a description of the land (Jos 18:4–9).

 Deuteronomy was brought close to its final form c.
 1050 BC.
 Immediately after confirming Saul as Israel’s first king, Samuel ‘told the people the rights and duties of kingship; he wrote them in a book and laid it up before Yahweh’ (I Sam 10:25).
-Deuteronomy set out those rights and duties, including the instruction that on ascending the throne the king was to have a copy of the law written for him and to read from it daily (Deut 17:18-19).
+Deuteronomy set out those rights and duties, including the instruction that the king should have his own copy and read from it daily (Deut 17:18-19).
 Samuel also kept royal annals.
 So did the prophet Nathan and the seer Gad.
 Their works were the main sources for the first book of Chronicles (I Chr 29:29).

 The Table of Nations

-After an abbreviated genealogy of ‘Seir the Horite’ (after whom Mount Seir was named) the text mentions that kings – which it subsequently lists – ‘were reigning in the land of Edom before any king reigned over the Israelites’ (Gen 36:31).
+After an abbreviated genealogy of ‘Seir the Horite’ (from whom Mount Seir got its name) the text mentions that kings – subsequently listed – ‘were reigning in the land of Edom before any king reigned over the Israelites’ (Gen 36:31).
 Evidently it is looking back from a period several centuries after Moses.
 Likewise, where a place name has become obsolete, the updated text also gives the contemporary name, showing a willingness to add material where this will help contemporary readers but an unwillingness simply to replace the obsolete name.
-The only known exception is the substitution of the divine name Yahweh for what would have been the current proper name.
+The only known exception is the substitution of the divine name Yahweh for what would have been the current name.
 Even here the anachronism is pointed out later (Ex 6:3).
+The oldest archaeological instance of the name occurs on a stone monument in Egypt and goes back to the reign of Amenhotep III (1234–1198 BC) (Redford 1992).

 Another example of historical self-consciousness is where Laban and Jacob make a covenant, marking the occasion with a pile of stones (Gen 31:43ff).
-Jacob calls the stones ‘Galeed’, but Laban calls them ‘Jegar-sahadutha’, meaning ‘The pile of witness’ in Hebrew and Aramaic respectively.
+Jacob calls the stones ‘Galeed’, but Laban ‘Jegar-sahadutha’, meaning ‘The pile of witness’ in Hebrew and Aramaic respectively.
 Laban was an inhabitant of upper Mesopotamia.
-The fact that the two relatives spoke different languages – Abraham having adopted the language of Canaan when he settled there – is remembered in the tradition about them and, in this neat unobtrusive way, recorded.
+The fact that the two relatives spoke different languages – Jacob’s grandfather having adopted the language of Canaan when he settled there – is remembered in the tradition and, in this neat unobtrusive way, recorded.
 Everywhere else in the story Laban speaks Hebrew, not because this is what he actually spoke, but because it was the language of those reading the story.

 Family tree of the Afro-Asiatic languages.
 The pattern of diversification closely correlates with patterns of migration from East Africa during the Palaeolithic.Languages change over time and Hebrew was no exception.
-Like Akkadian, Abraham’s mother tongue, Hebrew descended from Semitic, which descended from a still older language in the Afro-Asiatic family; it was not created de novo.
-Just in the eight hundred years from Moses to Josiah it would have changed considerably both in grammar and vocabulary, and the comparative modernity of Genesis’s language indicates that there must have been occasions when the whole text was updated, much as a modern version of the English Bible is different from Wyclif’s medieval version.
+Like Akkadian, which was Abraham’s mother tongue, Hebrew descended from Semitic, which descended from a still older language in the Afro-Asiatic family.
+Just in the eight hundred years from Moses to Josiah it would have changed considerably, both in grammar and vocabulary, and the comparative modernity of Genesis’s language indicates that there must have been occasions when the whole text was updated, much as a modern version of the English Bible is different from Wyclif’s medieval version.
 The language of the book of Genesis is late Hebrew, despite some archaic vocabulary and archaic turns of phrase.
-The word-plays and etymologies in the creation story depend specifically on Hebrew (Adam, for example, refers to his having been taken from the adamah, meaning ‘ground’), though this does not preclude their having also worked in the original language.
+The word-plays and etymologies in the creation story depend specifically on Hebrew (Adam, for example, refers to his having been taken from the adamah, meaning ‘ground’), though this does not preclude their having worked in the original language.

 Linguistic and ethnic genealogies traced the same paths.
-Peoples were defined by their shared language and ancestry, and languages diverged most rapidly when the peoples who spoke them separated.
-Ultimately, all peoples descended from Noah, but the ancestor who gave the tribe its identity was the man who led it to the land where it eventually settled.
+Peoples were defined by their shared language and ancestry.
+When the peoples who spoke them separated, their languages diverged.
+While all peoples descended from Noah, the ancestor who gave the tribe its identity was the man who led it to where it eventually settled.
 Hence Genesis 10 arranges the genealogy of Noah’s sons ‘by their tribes, their languages, in their lands, by their nations.’
-At the time of writing the peoples that gradually separated after the Deluge were settled in their lands, though of course future history would still witness large-scale migrations.
-Many of the names feature later as place names, but here they are names of individuals and peoples.
+The peoples that gradually separated after the Deluge had by now settled in their lands, though of course history would still witness large-scale migrations.
+Many of the names would feature later as place names; here they are individuals and peoples.

-Abraham and his descendants defined themselves ethnically as Hebrews, descendants of Eber, the head of the group that first put down roots in the country.
-The genealogy is of course abbreviated.
-It must encompass hundreds of generations and many thousands of years – beyond a plausible minimum the text does not indicate how many.
-Since the first generations were what defined the tribe, the maintenance of a continuous genealogy after them would have been superfluous.
-One had a sufficient sense of one’s kinship from being able to name the founding generations of the tribe, in this case Arphaxad, Shelah and Eber, and from personally knowing one’s own father and grandfather, in this case Terah and Nahor.
+Abraham and his descendants defined themselves ethnically as descendants of Eber, the head of the group that first put down roots in the country.
+The genealogy is abbreviated, encompassing hundreds of generations and thousands of years; beyond a plausible minimum the text does not indicate how many.
+Since the first generations defined the tribe, the maintenance of a continuous genealogy after them would have been superfluous.
+One had a sufficient sense of one’s kinship from being able to name the founding generations, in this case Arphaxad, Shelah and Eber, and from knowing one’s own father and grandfather, in this case Terah and Nahor.
+Generations inbetween were mostly omitted, since they differed from one family to another and were less significant.
 Further down the line, the Israelites defined their ethnic identity by their forefathers Abraham, Isaac and Jacob (renamed Israel).
 They became ‘the sons of Israel’, a subgroup of ‘the sons of Eber’.

 If we place the Hebrew language within the genealogy determined by modern linguists we get a similar picture (Fig.).
-Hebrew descends from Akkadian, the language of northern Mesopotamia and attested there from the second half of the third millennium.
-This was just when writing had developed sufficiently to represent a recognisable language.
-Akkadian later evolved into an early form of Aramaic, first attested in the 8th century BC.
-Back in time, Akkadian descended from Semitic, the ancestor of languages spoken also in Arabia (Seqotri) and Ethiopia (Geez, Tigrai, Harari and Amharic).
+Hebrew descends from Akkadian, the language of northern Mesopotamia and attested there from the second half of the third millennium, when writing had developed sufficiently to represent a recognisable language.
+Akkadian later evolved into an early form of Aramaic.
+Back in time, Akkadian descended from Semitic, the ancestor of languages spoken also in modern Arabia (Seqotri) and Ethiopia (Geez, Tigrai, Harari and Amharic).
 Still further back, Semitic was closely related to Egyptian.
-It is clear that the ancestors of the people who spoke Akkadian migrated to Mesopotamia from north-east Africa.
+It is evident that the ancestors of the people who spoke Akkadian migrated to Mesopotamia from north-east Africa.

 Another branch of Afro-Asiatic gave rise to the Cushomotic languages.
 In apparent contradiction, the Table of Nations has Egypt and Ethiopia (Cush) descending from Ham, not Shem.
 But that is because originally all peoples on earth spoke some form of Afro-Asiatic.
-As defined by its modern borders a country such as Egypt could be peopled by any number of tribes, with some tracing their ancestry back to Ham, others to Shem.
+As defined by its modern borders a country relatively close to the centre of dispersion could be peopled by any number of tribes, with some tracing their ancestry back to Ham, others to Shem.
 All macrofamilies other than Afro-Asiatic originated geographically from Babel, from where, c.
-3000 BC, speakers of unrelated languages began to spread across the earth and to supplant existing languages.
-The peoples of northern Africa and Arabia were, by and large, the only ones to escape this Early Bronze Age revolution.
+3000 BC, speakers of unrelated languages began to spread across the earth and supplant existing languages.
+The peoples of northern Africa and Arabia were, by and large, the only ones to escape this linguistic revolution.

-The Table of Nations was written from the perspective of someone living in the Ancient Near East, with particular focus on the peoples who lived in and around Canaan.
+The Table of Nations was written from the perspective of someone in the Ancient Near East, focusing particularly on the peoples in and around Canaan.
 It was not intended to be a genealogy of the whole world.
-Two interpolations in the nature of footnotes set the context for the story about Babel in the chapter following.
+Two interpolations in the nature of footnotes set the context for the story about Babel that follows.
 The shorter one places the confusion of language in relation to the Shem–Abram genealogy: ‘In Peleg’s days the earth was divided.’
 The other one places it in relation to the rise of Mesopotamia’s first king, Nimrod:

 The beginning of his kingship was Babel, Uruk and Akkad all of them, in the land of Shinar.
 From that land he went into Assyria and built Nineveh, Rehoboth-Ir, Kalhu, and the canals between Nineveh and Kalhu, that is, the great city.

-‘Shinar’ is lower Mesopotamia, and ‘Assyria’ – the anglicised form of Asshur – upper Mesopotamia.
-In this sense ‘Assyria’ is anachronistic, since upper Mesopotamia was not called Assyria until the city called Asshur took control of it some time after the 12th century BC (so the table itself cannot have been finalised until after the 12th century).
+‘Shinar’ is lower Mesopotamia, and ‘Assyria’ – the Greek form of Asshur – upper Mesopotamia.
+In this sense ‘Assyria’ is anachronistic, since upper Mesopotamia was not so called until the city called Asshur took control of it some time after the 12th century (so the table itself cannot have been finalised until after the 12th century).
 The city, in turn, was named after its founder, whose ancestry ultimately went back to Shem (Gen 10:22).

 Archaeological remains of the city date back to c.
 2900 BC, possibly even further.
 By the 8th century upper Mesopotamia was a powerful empire and had three capitals: Nineveh, Asshur and Kalhu.
-Rehoboth-Ir in the text (‘city of wide streets’) is unattested but probably refers to Asshur, the different name distinguishing the city from the region.
-The interpolation gives background not only for the Babel story but for Israel’s contemporary experience, since in 722 BC Assyria annexed Israel’s northern kingdom and deported its population back to the land from which their forefather had emigrated.
+Rehoboth-Ir (‘city of wide streets’) is unattested but probably refers to Asshur, the different name being used to distinguish the city from the region called Asshur.
+The interpolation gives background not only for the Babel story but for Israel’s contemporary experience, since in 722 BC Assyria annexed Israel’s northern kingdom and deported its population back to the land from which their forefather had migrated.

-Asshur, finally, was also the name of an Assyrian god.
-That the god was the selfsame person as a man of that name – deified after death – is supported by the fact Asshur had no particular identity as a god.
-He lacked other cult centres except where Assyrians established them, and he lacked the connections which genealogically united all the other major gods and goddesses (Lambert 1983).
+Asshur, finally, was also the name of an Assyrian god, originally probably a man but deified after death.
+Unusually for a god, Asshur had no particular identity.
+He lacked other cult centres except where Assyrians established them, and lacked the genealogical connections which united other major gods and goddesses (Lambert 1983).
 He also differed in not being attributed any power of nature.

 Statuette of the Late Uruk ruler corresponding to the biblical Nimrod.Nimrod dates to the Late Uruk period, that is, the late 4th millennium.
-By then, urban life in Mesopotamia was well established – the large settlements mentioned in Genesis 10:10-11 were far from the only ones – and proto-cuneiform was developing in order to serve the administrative needs of a nascent state.
-Initially the script, using wedge indentations, was just a means of pictorially symbolising the nature and quantity of taxed or traded commodities.
+By then, urban life in Mesopotamia was well established – the large settlements mentioned in Genesis 10:10-11 were not the only ones – and cuneiform was beginning to develop in order to serve the needs of a nascent state.
+Initially the script of wedge indentations was just a means of pictorially symbolising the nature and quantity of taxed or traded commodities.
 As the pictographs became more abstract, so did the system itself.
-Other wedge combinations were devised to symbolise not only external objects but words, sounds that were themselves symbols, whether of ideas or of grammatical particles.
-By the 26th century the script was capable of representing complete sentences and used to write down entire myths, epics and cultic hymns.
-These works were transcriptions of what already existed in oral culture, and literature would remain subservient to the spoken word.
-Written compositions were works designed for listening to, in a communal setting.
+Other wedge combinations were devised to symbolise not only external objects but words, sounds that were themselves symbols whether of ideas or grammatical particles.
+By the 26th century the script was capable of representing sentences and used to write down entire myths, epics and cultic hymns.
+These works were transcriptions of what already existed in oral culture.
+Literature would always remain subservient to the spoken word.
+Written compositions were designed for listening to.
 Silent reading was unknown until the AD era.

 These words that I have commanded you today shall be on your heart.
 You shall teach them diligently to your children, and talk of them when you sit in your house, and when you walk by the way, when you lie down, and when you rise.